 Alistair Lyon worked for 30 years for Reuters, covering conflicts as well as political and economic news in the Middle East and beyond.
 He began his reporting career in Lebanon and headed Reuters bureaux in Jordan, Turkey, Pakistan/Afghanistan and Egypt/Sudan.
 He also spent five years in London as Middle East diplomatic correspondent and five in Beirut as special correspondent, Middle East.

 Jonathan Lyons is the author of four books focusing largely on the Muslim world and Western attitudes toward Islam.
 He worked for two decades for Reuters, with posts in Moscow, Istanbul, Tehran and Jakarta.
 He left Reuters in 2007 to pursue a doctorate in sociology and now writes and does editorial consulting.
-His expertise includes Islamic political movements, sectarian conflict between Sunni and Shi’a Muslims, Iranian domestic politics and the roots of Western Islamophobia.
+His expertise includes Islamic political movements, sectarian conflict between Sunni and Shi'a Muslims and the roots of Western Islamophobia.

 Jane Macartney worked as a foreign correspondent for The Times and Reuters.
 She was The Times correspondent in China for six years and lived in Japan, Afghanistan, China, Pakistan, Singapore, Hong Kong and London when working for Reuters.
 She reported on the Tiananmen Square protests in Beijing and traveled to Tibet during periods of unrest there.
-She is the author of part of a book on the 1989 student movement in China and contributor to a book on the Afghan war.
+She is the author of part of a book on the 1989 student movement in China.

-Rashad Mammadov is a PhD candidate at Indiana University with a focus on political communication.
+Rashad Mammadov is on the Communication and Journalism faculty at Suffolk University in Boston.
 Born in Azerbaijan, he worked as a journalist in Baku in the early 2000’s.
 His experience covering the geopolitics of the Middle East and former Soviet states led to his choice of an academic career with a focus on media-government relations.
 Fluent in Azeri, English, Russian and Turkish, he holds two master’s degrees, in journalism and mass communication.

 Barry May advises businesses and organizations on corporate communications.
 He was previously a foreign correspondent, editor, bureau chief and editorial manager for Reuters in London, Johannesburg, Karachi, Rawalpindi, Beirut, New York, Washington, Tehran and Dubai.
 He is an award-winning corporate communications specialist and had responsibility for Reuters’s publications worldwide including magazines and video.